MatthewMallory/auditory_deep_learning/README.md

 This repository aims to present a novel solution to music genre classification with deep learning.
-Through transfer learning we can use this neural network to organize a users' saved music library into discrete clusters.
+Will try to use this neural network to organize a users' saved music library into discrete clusters.
 From here, it will be possible to use this method as a content based music recomendation system as compared to collaborative filtering methods.

 **Network Architecture**
 The neural network architecture developed here was influenced strongly by the work done by [Liu et al](https://link.springer.com/article/10.1007/s11042-020-09643-6).
 In this work a convolution network architecture combining [dense connectivity](https://arxiv.org/abs/1608.06993) and [inception blocks](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43022.pdf) was presented as a bottom up broadcast neural network.
 This network architecture takes multi-scale time-frequency information into consideration which creates semantic features for the decision layer to descriminate genre of an unknown music clip.
 The architecture network is shown below (Liu et al.)